What’s In Our Christmas Eve Box.

 Now on to the, shall we say, extracurricular items:

-Stocking.
+- Stocking.
 Always by the fire, you may say?
 Hello, fire risk.
 No, in all seriousness, our stockings have always gone on our beds, which doesn’t happen until the 24th, so putting them in the Christmas eve boxes is just nice.
 To me.
-Both of the boys stocking have their initial on and are from Matalan.
+Both of the boys stockings have their initial on and are from Matalan.

-Activity book.
+- Activity book.
 My eldest loves a good activity book.
 Especially word searches, mazes and spot the difference.
-Quick activities are good for 5 minutes peace and keeping the brain going while school is out.
+Quick activities are good for 5 minutes of peace and keeping the brain going while school is out.
 This one has stickers, meaning I’m/Elf is definitely going to get some brownie points.

 There it is, a guide to the Christmas Eve box.
 Have ou yours sorted?
 Is it something do you in your household?